BUPT-GAMMA/OpenHGNN/docs/source/install/usage.rst

 OpenHGNN will determine hyperparameters in the following order:

-- If --use_hpo is enabled, search for the best hyperparameter by optuna.
-This is controlled by the function func_search in ./openhgnn/auto/hpo.py.
+- If ``--use_hpo`` is enabled, search for the best hyperparameter by optuna.
+This is controlled by :func:``func_search`` in ./openhgnn/auto/hpo.py.
 Please refer `here <https://github.com/BUPT-GAMMA/OpenHGNN/tree/main/openhgnn/auto>`_ for more details.
 - Otherwise, if --use_best_config is enabled, load the best hyperparameters built within OpenHGNN.
 The configurations are in ./openhgnn/utils/best_config.py.
 - Otherwise, load the hyperparameters in ./openhgnn/config.ini.

-You could specify parameters you want to search or sampling algorithms in ``./openhgnn/auto/hpo.py``.
-We give more infos `here <https://github.com/BUPT-GAMMA/OpenHGNN/tree/main/openhgnn/auto>`_.

 Evaluate a new dataset
 =======================